Distributed computation of equilibria in misspecified convex stochastic Nash games: Iterative fixed-point schemes for misspecified Nash-Cournot games

+Note that $a^*$ represents the ``choke price" at which demand plummets to zero, while $b^*$ represents the price elasticity of demand.
+Inspired by ~\cite{Bischi08,Bischi10}, we assume that either $a^*$ or $b^*$ is unknown and firm $i$'s belief of this unknown parameter is denoted by $\theta_i$. \usr{We also define $\theta^*$ as the true value of the misspecified parameter of the price function.} A natural extension is where both parameters are unknown and this will require two or more observations at each epoch, rather than a single observation of noisy prices.

-{\bf Case 2 (Learning $b^*$):} Here, firms have access to $a^*$ but are unaware of $b^*$.
-Analogously, if the $i$th firm harbors a belief on $b^*$ denoted by $b_i$ and estimates the aggregate output $X$ by $X_i$, then the $i$th firm's price estimate is given by $a^* - b_i X_i$.
-Furthermore, the true price may be corrupted by noise scaled by the aggregate output and is given by
+{\bf Case 1 (Learning $a^*$):} We assume that firms know $b^*$ but are unaware of $a^*$ ($\theta^*=a^*$); the $i$th firm harbors a belief on $a^*$ denoted by $\theta_i$ and estimates the aggregate output $X$ by $X_i$, then the $i$th firm's price estimate and the true noise-corrupted prices are defined as follows: {\bf Case 2 (Learning $b^*$):} Distinct from Case 1, firms know $a^*$ and estimate $b^*$ as $\theta_i$ ($\theta^* = b^*$) while the true price is corrupted by noise scaled by the aggregate output.
+Firm $i$'s price estimate and the true prices are defined as follows: